Henry VIII: Government

-From 1514 to 1529, Thomas Wolsey (1473–1530), a cardinal of the established Church, oversaw domestic and foreign policy for the king from his position as Lord Chancellor.
+From 1514 to 1529, Thomas Wolsey, a cardinal of the established Church, oversaw domestic and foreign policy for the King from his position as Lord Chancellor.
 Wolsey centralised the national government and extended the jurisdiction of the conciliar courts, particularly the Star Chamber.
 The Star Chamber's overall structure remained unchanged, but Wolsey used it to provide much-needed reform of the criminal law.
 The power of the court itself did not outlive Wolsey, however, since no serious administrative reform was undertaken and its role eventually devolved to the localities.
-Wolsey helped fill the gap left by Henry's declining participation in government (particularly in comparison to his father) but did so mostly by imposing himself in the king's place.
+Wolsey helped fill the gap left by Henry's declining participation in government (particularly in comparison to his father) but did so mostly by imposing himself in the King's place.
 His use of these courts to pursue personal grievances, and particularly to treat delinquents as mere examples of a whole class worthy of punishment, angered the rich, who were annoyed as well by his enormous wealth and ostentatious living.
 Following Wolsey's downfall, Henry took full control of his government, although at court numerous complex factions continued to try to ruin and destroy each other.

-Thomas Cromwell (c.
-1485 – 1540) also came to define Henry's government.
+Thomas Cromwell also came to define Henry's government.
 Returning to England from the continent in 1514 or 1515, Cromwell soon entered Wolsey's service.
 He turned to law, also picking up a good knowledge of the Bible, and was admitted to Gray's Inn in 1524.
 He became Wolsey's "man of all work".
 Driven in part by his religious beliefs, Cromwell attempted to reform the body politic of the English government through discussion and consent, and through the vehicle of continuity, not outward change.
 Many saw him as the man they wanted to bring about their shared aims, including Thomas Audley.
 By 1531, Cromwell and his associates were already responsible for the drafting of much legislation.
-Cromwell's first office was that of the master of the king's jewels in 1532, from which he began to invigorate the government finances.
+Cromwell's first office was that of the master of the King's jewels in 1532, from which he began to invigorate the government finances.
 By that point, Cromwell's power as an efficient administrator, in a Council full of politicians, exceeded what Wolsey had achieved.